goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part1-model.md

 From a conceptual standpoint, one of the reasons we found SSMs so fascinating is how they just feel _fundamental_.
 One way this is exemplified is how they have rich ties to many major paradigms of sequence models.
 As developed in our earlier works on structured SSMs <d-cite key="gu2021combining"></d-cite><d-cite key="gu2023thesis"></d-cite>, they seem to capture the essence of continuous, convolutional, and recurrent sequence models -- all wrapped up in a simple and elegant model.

-But of course, aside from these, there is another major sequence model paradigm: the variants of the ubiquitous **attention** mechanism<d-cite key="bahdanau2015neural"></d-cite><d-cite key="vaswani2017attention"></d-cite>.
+But of course, aside from these, there's another major sequence model paradigm: variants of the ubiquitous **attention** mechanism<d-cite key="bahdanau2015neural"></d-cite><d-cite key="vaswani2017attention"></d-cite>.
 SSMs always felt somewhat disjoint from attention, and we've tried for a while to understand their relationship better.

 > Question 1: **What are the conceptual connections between state space models and attention?** Can we combine them?

 ### Problem 2 (Efficiency)
-From a computational standpoint, despite the work that went into making Mamba fast (in particular, its hardware-aware selective scan implementation) it is still much less hardware-efficient than mechanisms such as attention.
+From a computational standpoint, despite the work that went into making Mamba fast (in particular, its hardware-aware selective scan implementation) it's still much less hardware-efficient than mechanisms such as attention.
 The missing piece is that modern accelerators such as GPUs and TPUs are *highly* specialized for matrix multiplications.
-While this is not a problem for inference, which is bottlenecked by somewhat different considerations, this can be a big deal during training time.
+While this isn't a problem for inference, which is bottlenecked by somewhat different considerations, this can be a big deal during training time.

 [//]: # For example, an end-to-end Mamba-1 model is XX times slower than an equivalent Transformer.

 > Question 2: **Can we speed up the training of Mamba models by recasting them as matrix multiplications?**